 CIS 455 - Database Programming (4)

 The basic components of file and communication systems as they support information systems are surveyed.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: CIS 252 or CIS 352 and completion of 60 college credits, or consent of department chair.